nikkimazz/AMMPER/AnalysisMadelineReadme.txt

 Note current pipeline only plots 0, 2.5 and 30 Gy for Ion (WT) and Gamma (rad51)

 Warnings:
-1.- We need to repeat analysis radGen needs to be 2 for both ion and Gamma, currently is not, we might require to do 4 rank tensor gridsearch if plots change a lot **
+1.- We need to repeat analysis radGen needs to be 2 for both ion and Gamma 2.- For gamma experimental data is slightly delayed we need to adjust prediction and experimental times.
+I think it starts at hour 4 this can be done in code or skipping the first 4 hours from raw data while feeding to model

 Procedure: